scrive/nix-workshop/code/01-getting-started/01-introduction.md

   - Very difficult to accidentally escape the sandbox.

-- Content addressable storage.
+- Content-addressable storage.

-  - Address of Nix packages are based on checksum of source code, plus other factors such as CPU architecture and operating system.
+  - Addresses of Nix packages are based on a checksum of the source code, plus other factors such as CPU architecture and operating system.

-  - If checksum of source code changes, the address of the derivation and build artifact also changes.
+  - If the checksum of the source code changes, the addresses of the derivation and any build artifacts also change.

-  - If the address of a dependency changes, the address of the derivation and build artifact also changes.
+  - If the address of a dependency changes, the addresses of the derivation and build artifact also change.